muratk5n/thirdwave/en/README.md

 ---

-The asset purchases are do not show up in the base numbers below, but they can be considered as a form of negative interest rate policy.
-If their effect was included somehow, the negative correlation below would be even more pronounced.

-Ergo once the asset purchases stop, that act will be akin to a rate rise.

----

 See the SP500 graph; That kind of rise is exponential (right time to use the word).
 Rises like that are seen with amoeba, bacteria population growth when there are no limits in resources; so they eat